-Kohaku in bucket 6 Aug 08
+Kohaku after second selection 6 Aug 08

 After this second harvest was carried out we returned around 450 to the mud pond and the remainder were re-graded and moved to a sales tank.
 Each year our selection process gets tighter – the less Koi that we put back into the mud pond, the better the growth rate is likely to be.
 We have to find a balance between optimum growth rate and quality.
 We would rather keep a smaller number of higher quality Koi, that will have the opportunity to grow well, than to keep a higher number of less promising Koi to make up the numbers.

 When we are carrying out selection, people always ask us what we do with the ones that we don‘t keep.
 Well, the answer is simple, each time we carry out selection on a pond of Koi, the ones we don’t keep are sold.
 Basically, we don’t have enough space on the farm to grow on every Koi that we produce and so we have to choose those that we feel have the best prospects for the future to grow on.
 Those that we sell are simply those for whom the future is not so certain in terms of development.
 It doesn’t mean that they aren’t nice Koi just that they are less likely to become a show winner than the ones that we keep to grow on.
 As a hobbyist, you could spend a reasonable amount of money on a selection of baby Koi and take the time to grow them on to see if any of them turns into something special, or you could spend the same amount of money on a much larger Koi that we have grown on and is that price because it is special.